achaldave/achaldave.github.io/_posts/2020-01-01-editorial.md

 title: "The Excited State: Editorial"
 author: "Bhoomika"
 regular: true
+excerpt_separator: <!--more-->
 ---

-_Editorial marking the end of my time with The Excited State, our departmental magazine run, by the Chemical Science and Technology Association._
+_Editorial marking the end of my time with The Excited State, our departmental magazine run, by the Chemical Science and Technology Association._<!--more-->

 It’s been a ride!